Women’s Heart Health in Singapore |

 -

-Microvascular Dysfunction – chest pain despite “normal” large arteries
+Microvascular Dysfunction – chest pain despite “normal” arteries

 -

-Spontaneous Coronary Artery Dissection (SCAD) – a cause of heart attacks in younger women
+Spontaneous Coronary Artery Dissection (SCAD) – a cause of heart attacks in younger / post-partum women

 -